damianhakert/damianhakert.github.io/source/handbook/index.html.md

 This is especially a problem for anyone running a Mac OSX operating system.
 The command to 'tame' git is `git config --global core.autocrlf input`

+### Read the instructions

+Instructions on how to update the website are in the [readme of www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/README.md).

 ### Preview website changes locally

 1. In a terminal, execute: `bundle exec middleman`.